Transverse Momentum Balance and Angular Distribution of $b\bar{b}$ Dijets in Pb+Pb collisions: Summary

 {\bf Acknowledgments:} The authors would like to thank D. Naplettano for helpful discussion about SHERPA, and also P. Zhuang, K. Zhou Z. Xu and S. Chen for helpful discussions about heavy flavor transport.
 This research is supported by Natural Science Foundation of China with Project Nos.
-11435004, 11805167, 11521064, the MOST in China under Project No. 2014CB845404, and partly supported by the Fundamental Research Funds for the Central Universities, China University of Geosciences (Wuhan) (No. 162301182691)
+11935007, 11805167.